 I use the term “badge of shame” intentionally.
 Unfortunately, the badges awarded in traditional educational settings – like grades – are not symbols of growth or mastery – but summative labels that stay with a student.
 He is an A student.
 She is a C student.
 They are Rhodes Scholars.
 We are learning disabled.

-One of the reasons that games are so effective in fostering learning is that trial and error, mistakes and “do-overs” happen in an environment of low stakes, where the focus is on improving skills, acquiring tools and knowledge, and interacting with collaborators and support systems.
+One of the reasons that games are so effective in fostering learning, as well as developing a growth mindset, is that trial and error, mistakes and “do-overs” happen in an environment of low stakes, where the focus is on improving skills, acquiring tools and knowledge, and interacting with collaborators and support systems.
 In traditional education, the gateway to leveling up is often a high-stakes exam, performed in isolation and not experienced by the student as a chance to learn and get closer to mastery.